Orwatronic/mas_514/docs/src/ros.md

 The `catkin_make` command will build all the dependencies and convert source code to binary code if needed e.g. for C/C++ code.
 After that the source ROS package is installed, the ROS package `mas507` is now ready to be launched.

+### Rosbridge Server
+If the Roslaunch fails, it might be that the [Rosbridge](http://wiki.ros.org/rosbridge_suite) is not installed.
+If so please install it by executing:
+- `sudo apt-get install ros-melodic-rosbridge-server`

 ## Start ROS Core
 Before launching the ROS package we just installed, the ROS core has to be running on our Jetbot.
 To start the ROS Core, executer the following command in your terminal:
 - `roscore`